-What is an Ureteropelvic Junction Obstruction?
+What is a Ureteropelvic Junction Obstruction?

 Signs and Symptoms

-Symptoms of the UPJO may be an abdominal mass (felt on a routine exam by the primary care provider) or a urinary tract infection with fever, belly pain or back (flank) pain.
-The flank pain may be present even more so with increased fluid intake.
+Symptoms of a UPJO may be an abdominal mass (felt on a routine exam by the primary care provider) or a urinary tract infection with fever, belly pain or back (flank) pain.
+The flank pain may worse with increased fluid intake.
+Other symptoms may include blood in the urine and vomiting.
 Symptoms of a UPJO may not occur until the obstruction has progressed.
-High grade obstruction of the kidney can lead to kidney damage and loss of kidney function.
-Sometimes they are found after an injury to the back or abdomen occurs and imaging shows a swollen kidney.Treatment
+High-grade obstruction (blockage) of the kidney can lead to increasing kidney damage and loss of kidney function.
+Sometimes a UPJO can be found by chance, after an injury to the back or abdomen occurs and imaging shows a swollen kidney.

 Your child's urologist will study the test results to see if the kidney is blocked.
-Sometimes, follow-up testing is needed to make this decision.
+Sometimes, further follow-up testing is needed to make this decision.
 There are times when the swollen kidney improves on its own and no surgery is needed.
 Your doctor will talk to you about this.

 Call Your Child's Doctor If: